AMWA-TV/nmos/NMOS Technical Overview.md

 ## The Specifications

-This section outlines the publicly available NMOS specifications
+This section outlines the publicly available NMOS specifications.

 ### IS-04: Discovery and Registration